 By the time of his divorce from Anne of Cleves, Henry’s fourth wife, his health was in a terrible state.
 He was grossly overweight.
 He suffered debilitating headaches and his legs had thrombosis which caused ulcerous, open sores creating stabbing pain and oozing a malodorous stench.
 Various medical theories have been put forth such as diabetes, Cushing’s disease or McLeod syndrome which could have caused Henry’s myriad of symptoms and increasingly unstable personality.
 Henry probably realized at this time there was no chance of him having any more children but he still held out hope of another child and didn’t want to be without a wife.

-Catherine’s birth date is a matter of controversy but is estimated between 1518 and 1524.
+Catherine’s birth date is a matter of controversy but the latest research indicates a date of 1521/22.
 Her father, Edmund Howard, was the son of Thomas Howard, the second Duke of Norfolk, making her the first cousin of Anne Boleyn.
 Her mother was Jocasta “Joyce” Culpeper.
 Because the Duke of Norfolk had many children, Catherine’s father literally had no inheritance and was reduced to begging for funds just to get by.
 It was a common practice at the time to send the children of noblemen to live in other noble homes.
 Catherine was placed under the supervision of her step-grandmother, the Dowager Duchess of Norfolk, at Horsham and Lambeth, and given an education.
 She was not well educated but did learn to read and write.
 She also had music and dancing lessons along with all the other girls in the household.

 It was during her time with her step-grandmother that Catherine had encounters with two young men.
 Henry Manox was summoned to Lambeth to teach the young ladies virginal and lute.
 He was immediately smitten with Catherine and probably wanted to marry her.
 Witnesses say they were seen in embraces and kisses.
 Eventually Manox got a teaching job in another household and the affair tapered off.
 She also met one of the gentlemen retainers of the household, Francis Dereham.
 This affair was more serious than the Manox incident.
 Other women in the dormitory where they slept witnessed Dereham in Catherine’s bed, having carnal relations.
 Catherine and Francis may have agreed to marry each other before her step-grandmother put a stop to the relationship in 1539.